Lemon Meringue Pie inspired soap! Fresh lemon fragrance with whipped “meringue” on top. Bathe or shower with a fun, refreshing soap.

 Add 2 tablespoons of Liquid Glycerin.

-Using the scale, weigh 1.2 pounds of White Melt and Pour soap base and melt it in a microwave.
+Using the scale, weigh 1.2 pounds of Shea Butter Melt and Pour soap base and melt it in a microwave.
 Slowly pour into the mixing bowl.

 Whip the “frosting” with a hand mixer until it begins to thicken.
 Make sure the mixture doesn’t get too hard or it will be difficult to work with.
 The Meringue will set quickly so be prepared to scoop onto the “lemon filling”.